DevDenus/TESTImageSegmentation/README.md

 # TESTImageSegmentation
-Implementation of image segmentation network learning algorithm using PyTorch
+Implementation of image segmentation Swin Transformer inspired network learning algorithm using PyTorch

 ### Getting started
 First of all downloading UrbanSyn dataset and unzipping it